-Bachelor of Arts (BA) in Digital Film - Screenwriting Degree
+Bachelor of Arts in Digital Film with an Emphasis in Screenwriting

 Films can be informative, entertaining or inspiring.
-They can reflect and become part of cultural ideals and values.
-You can pursue your passion for film and build the basis for a meaningful career with the Bachelor of Arts in Digital Film with an Emphasis in Screenwriting degree online or on campus from Grand Canyon University.
-Acquire the necessary industry knowledge and writing skills to pursue a career in pre-production.
-You will explore effective strategies in story development, learn how to create authentic dialogue and build characters that audiences can connect with.
+They can both reflect and become part of cultural ideals and values.
+If you have a passion for film and screenwriting, you can build a strong foundation by fueling your creative aspirations and honing your storytelling skills with a Bachelor of Arts (BA) in Digital Film with an Emphasis in Screenwriting from Grand Canyon University.

 Loading Form